Target Pests

-A failed pesticide screening can kill your entire crop just as readily as the pests that were attacking it!
-You have alternatives to controlling pests with chemicals.
+Using pesticides can kill your plants or crop just as readily as the pests that were attacking it!
+Likwise a failed pesticide screening wastes your efforts.
+You have alternatives to controlling problems with chemicals.
 Beneficial insects and predatory mites can help.

 Click on one of the target pests below for more information about how to defend your garden from this pest: